Skip to content Skip to footer navigation

 Laptop retailers will have sales, but also check manufacturer websites for discounts.

-"You can save a bit of money by opting for a slightly older laptop released in the last couple of years," he says.
-"You probably won't notice much of a difference when you're just emailing, browsing or streaming video."
+"You can save a bit of money by opting for a slightly older laptop released in the last couple of years," Peter says.
+"You probably won't notice much of a difference between a slightly older model and a newly released one if you're just emailing, browsing and streaming video."

-As with many other products, it's also useful to have some perspective and know that EOFY sales aren't the be all and end all.
+It's also useful to remember that EOFY sales aren't the be all and end all.

 "Keep an eye on stores throughout the year.
 Flash sales or brand-specific deals can sometimes offer better prices outside the typical sales periods," Peter suggests.

-For more advice, see which sort of laptop could work best for you and get the lowdown on the best performers with our laptop and tablet reviews.
+For more advice, see which sort of laptop will work best for you and get the lowdown on the best performers with our laptop and tablet reviews.

 Smartphones

 Buying a new phone you'll mostly use for work?
-You can claim a percentage of the cost at tax time in accordance with the method outlined previously.
+You can claim a percentage of the cost at tax time in accordance with the method outlined previously (depending on the percentage you use it for work versus personal use).

-But firstly, with all of Australia's major telcos in the process of shutting down 3G services, make sure any phone you buy can run off networks set to become the new standard.
+But firstly, with all of Australia's major telcos having recently shut off 3G, make sure any phone you buy can run off the networks servicing your area.

 person_reading_text_message_on_smartphone